Sam-Sims/kractor/README.md

 ## Background

-I recently wanted to extract reads from a large (6GB) FASTQ file (~5.5 million reads), based on taxonomic classifications.
+I recently wanted to extract reads from a large-ish (6GB) FASTQ file (~5.5 million reads), based on taxonomic classifications.
 For that I used the great [KrakenTools](https://github.com/jenniferlu717/KrakenTools).
 This however took a while both parse the Kraken2 output file and extract/write the matching reads.
 Having been wanting to experiment with Rust for a while, this inspired me to re-implement the `extract_kraken_reads.py` script in Rust as a learning exercise.

 This is currently an early implementation (and my first Rust programme!), with plans to expand functionality.